-Be careful when opening/closing the lid so you do not get your fingers pinched (p.
+- Be careful when opening/closing the lid so you do not get your fingers pinched (p.
 8).
-Adult supervision is recommended whenever small children use the unit.

-Should you remove the screws fastening the stand, make sure to put them in a safe place out of children's reach, so there is no chance of them being swallowed accidentally.
+Adult supervision is recommended whenever small children use the unit. - Should you remove screws, make sure to put them in a safe place out of children's reach, so there is no chance of them being swallowed accidentally.